 As sodium metal has the electronic configuration (2, 8, 1), so, for sodium, it is easier to lose the one electron to achieve octet and hence, attains stability.

-A nonmetal has high ionization energy and large electronegativity, they can easily accept the electrons to achieve the octet.
+A nonmetal has high ionization energy and large electronegativity, it can easily accept the electrons to achieve the octet.

-As oxygen nonmetal has the electronic configuration (2, 6), so, gaining two-electron makes its electron configuration (2, 8), hence, achieve the octet and attains stability.
+As oxygen nonmetal has the electronic configuration (2, 6), so, gaining two-electron makes its electron configuration (2, 8), hence, achieving the octet and attaining stability.

 Which has more covalent character Na2O or Li2O?